near/docs/docs/2.develop/3.contracts/anatomy/anatomy.md

 ## 🎞️📚 Additional Resources
 These educational resources could help you to better understand the subject
 ### Videos
-- [Ready Layer One Hackathon](https://www.youtube.com/watch?v=2mRpIRJ8IK0): A high level explanation for the different parts of a smart contract, given as part of an Assemblyscript workshop.
+- [Ready Layer One Hackathon](https://www.youtube.com/watch?v=2mRpIRJ8IK0): A high level explanation for the different parts of a smart contract, given as part of an AssemblyScript workshop.

 ### Blog Posts